 Hi everyone!
-For today’s post, I want to share this great infographic on aha moments — how today’s world icons got their ideas and inspiration:
+Today I want to share this great infographic on aha moments — how today’s world icons got their ideas and inspiration:

 This infographic highlights the leaders behind today’s modern society (think the founders of Whatsapp, Pinterest, Apple, Microsoft, IKEA, instant noodles, GAP,and AirBNB) and how they embarked on their paths.
 If you notice, their trigger points came when they were faced with a problem — some of which are daily trivialities like Caresse Crosby (inventor of bra)’s inability to fit her bust into a corset and others more somber, like when Samuel Morse (telegraph inventor) found his wife dead because her letter reached him too late. :/